All Episodes

 Nonetheless, even with those comorbidities, whatever they were, among those 387 people in the different groups, they still ended up with a good outcome.

-So this was a good, these are good numbers right here, right now.
+So this was a good, these are good numbers right here right now.

 Above that, you have a quality good outcome.

-And so presumably anything higher than the 22 um milligrams per pound on vitamin C, which would be anything higher than say eight or nine liposomal vitamin C's a day for someone who was 200 to say 220 pounds, um, would be would be uh placing you up here in the never gonna see you in a hospital again, you know.
+And so presumably anything higher than the 22 milligrams per pound on vitamin C, which would be anything higher than, say, eight or nine liposomal vitamin C's a day for someone who was 200 to say 220 pounds, would be blazing you up here in the never going to see you at a hospital again, you know, that kind of thing, right?

 So very good.

-This is what they consider to be Normal, and everybody that presented to them in the hospital, and all of the people that presented at the most extreme risk, which was 92% of everybody that presented, had uh a combination of suboptimal vitamin C circulating and subnormal vitamin D circulating.
+And everybody that presented to them in the hospital and all of the people that presented at the most extreme risk, which was 92% of everybody that presented, had a combination of subnormal vitamin C circulating and subnormal vitamin D circulating.

-Some of these people were deficient down to the point where they were near Ricketts levels.
+Some of these people were deficient down to the point where they were near ricketts levels.

-Four nanograms per um per milliliter.
+Four nanograms per milliliter.

 I mean, way down there.

-And so, but in either case, so as so it was predictable from an actuarial viewpoint that as your numbers of vitamin C and vitamin D were deficient and proceeded towards deficiency, so your uh odds of ending up in the in the nasty outcome group exponentially or rose in concert.
+And so, but either case, so as as so it was predictable from an actuarial viewpoint that as your numbers of vitamin C and vitamin D were deficient and proceeded towards deficiency, so your odds of ending up in the in the nasty outcome group exponentially or rose in concert.

 So their inverse relationship or direct relationship.

-So interesting uh factual uh current, not likely to change in conclusion, although the numbers are likely to change in terms of the numbers of people being assayed going into the various hospitals, and the reporting of the numbers coming out will be much much greater now that we're getting further into this.
+So, interesting, factual, current, not likely to change in conclusion, although the numbers are likely to change in terms of the numbers of people being assayed going into the various hospitals.

 More hospitals will have the time to collate the numbers and put them out there to where other people can get at them, start aggregating them, do the cross-referencing, and start coming up with some of this stuff.

-So it was um uh very illuminating.
+So, it was very illuminating.

-And vitamin D is also used as well, also vitamin C are used as anti-cancer treatments in and of themselves now to great effect.
+And vitamin D is also used as, well, also vitamin C are used as anti-cancer treatments in and of themselves now to great effect.

-And I was trying to raise it up, and it was actually that level at that last meeting with the oncologist that had the guy freaking out.
+And it was actually that level at that last meeting with the oncologist that had the guy freaking out.

 All right, so let's see, there was that.

-Of course, we note that if you've got a bad diet, you're down here with deficient in vitamin D and deficient in vitamin C because you're obviously not supplementing and you're not getting anything out of the food that you're you're eating.
+Of course, we note that if you've got a bad diet, you're down here with deficient in vitamin D and deficient in vitamin C because you're obviously not supplementing and you're not getting anything out of the food that you're eating.

 You start cooking more for yourself because you're bored, you eat a higher quality of food, you get more vitamins, you're less at risk, you get healthier, blah, blah, blah.

-It starts, so there's a combination of a dampening effect all around.
+It starts so there's a combination of a dampening effect all around.

-Uh of course, they're not assaying for chaga.
+Of course, they're not assaying for chaga.

-We there's a lot we've uh discovered.
+There's a lot we've discovered.

 I'm taking a couple of virology classes now to really delve deep down to how the chaga probably is working.

-So if indeed we're sheltering in place and we eat better because of that, up to the point that we can't get the junk foods, and so we all have to concentrate on real food, and all the junk food starts waning itself out of the diet, then we get a rising uh tide of uh healthier people due to eating better, and then all of a sudden we have supply chain disruptions, and we're worried about that, so we have to grow food ourselves locally, which boosts the percentage of the population that have a much richer diet with minerals, etc.
+So if indeed we're sheltering in place and we eat better because of that, up to the point that we can't get the junk foods, and so we all have to concentrate on real food, and all the junk food starts waning itself out of the diet, then we get a rising tide of healthier people due to eating better,

-It's a bad thing for all of us to have to go through because of the disruptions, the changes, etc., the adjustment, and so on.
+It's a bad thing for all of us to have to go through because of the disruptions, the changes, etc., the adjustment and so on.

-But at an individual level and at a collective level for for health, it is better in a long-run sustainable fashion, especially going now into the ice age.
+But at an individual level and at a collective level for health, it is better in a long-run sustainable fashion, especially going now into the ice age.

 And so I'm going to go ahead and take this off.